 get that water messy, so plan on changing it a few times a day.

 Once again, we recommend you resist the temptation to use a dish or bowl for feeding your chicks.
-They're messy, and they'll jump
+Chicks will jump

-in and kick the feed all over the place, poop in it, and worse case scenario: they'll tip it over and trap a baby underneath.
+in and kick the feed all over the place, poop in it, and worst-case scenario: they'll tip it over and trap a baby underneath.

 (This has happened!)
 Spend those few extra dollars and buy a "real" baby chick feeder, or borrow one from a friend.
 They come in

-many shapes and sizes, and we offer the very
+many shapes and sizes, and we offer them all at very reasonable prices.